ISO 13477

 Introduction to ISO 13477

-• Focuses on slow crack growth resistance in thermoplastic pipes
+• Focuses on rapid crack propagation resistance in thermoplastic pipes

-• Applies mainly to polyethylene and similar plastic materials
+• Applies mainly to polyethylene (PE) and similar plastic materials

 Takeaway